uc-cdis/commons-frontend-app/README.md

 ## Getting Started
-Gen3 Data Commons using the Gen3 Frontend Framework is a matter of the following:
+ Creating a Gen3 Data Commons web portal using the Gen3 Frontend Framework is a matter of the following:

 * create a clone of [Gen3 Data Commons Application](https://github.com/uc-cdis/commons-frontend-app/)